 - Vincent Valentine, but it's much less obvious.

-- Zack, he of the Sonic the Hedgehog spikes.
+- Zack has a similar extreme, spiky hairstyle to Cloud.
 His hair was toned down considerably in later renders.

-- Garnet from Final Fantasy IX is able to cut off her Rapunzel Hair into a perfectly styled Bob Haircut with one slice of a dagger while her eyes are closed.
+- Garnet from Final Fantasy IX is able to cut off her long hair into a perfectly styled bob with one slice of a dagger while her eyes are closed.
 Youtube anyone cutting their hair off with a blade and you'll find that no matter how sharp it is, it's impossible to cut through hair on one stroke.
-Garnet's hair also rapidly grows back to its original length in time for the game's ending which is only less than a year later.
+Garnet's hair also rapidly grows back to its original length in time for the game's ending, which is only less than a year later.

-- The Beauties from Metal Gear Solid 4 can't leave their suits for more than five minutes.
+- The Beauties from Metal Gear Solid 4 can't leave their suits for more than five minutes, or they literally burn up and die.
 All have beautiful, trendily-styled hair.
 One's even a peroxide blond with no visible roots.

 - Advance Wars: Days of Ruin.
 After the End it may be, with ammo, fuel and food shortages galore, but apparently there will always be enough hair conditioner to go around.